Canadian Royal Crown and Royal Cypher

 King Charles III’s monogram consists of the intertwining initials "C" and "R" which represent his name "Charles" and "Rex," the Latin word for king.
 Because His Majesty is the third Charles to reign, "III" has been added in the middle of the initials.
 In the current version of the Royal Cypher, the Tudor Crown, last used in the emblems of His Majesty’s grandfather King George VI, is placed above the initials.

-A new artistic rendition of the Royal Cypher will eventually be produced for use in Canada, featuring the Canadian Royal Crown.
+The version of the Royal Cypher used in Canada features the Canadian Royal Crown.
 This crown will also serve for the royal cyphers of all future kings and queens of Canada.

 The Royal Cypher is used in the insignia of orders, decorations and medals, and on various badges.